Module Configuration#

 reserved_keyword Reserved keyword.
 35 warn

-loop_label_shadowing Loop label shadows another label.
+block_label_shadowing Block label shadows another label.
 36 warn

-unused_loop_label Unused loop label.
+unused_block_label Unused block label.
 37 warn

 missing_invariant For-loop is missing an invariant.
 38 off